 Routes and timetables are easy to find on Google Maps.
 You can visit official websites:

 Traveling by train is more expensive and a bit slower than a bus, but it’s definitely a very nice experience.
 You can get to the beautiful untouched places by train.
-Read more about traveling by train in Alaska in this article.
-Tickets and railway information can be found at alaskarailroad.com.
+Read more about traveling by train in Alaska in this blog post: Across Alaska by Train.
+You can buy tickets here.

 If you plan to travel by bus, the cheapest option is the Alaska Shuttle.
 Remember to book your ticket online in advance.